Chinese investors bargain-hunting for China shares, just not in China

 Zhu, who left his construction business to become a full-time stock investor, told Reuters he had boosted his Hong Kong equity exposure this year by roughly 70 percent to more than 6 million yuan ($912,100), while slashing his exposure to onshore stocks.

-His Hong Kong portfolio, focused on dividend-yielding shares in mainland companies such as China Shenhua Energy and Television Broadcasting Ltd, now accounts for roughly 65 percent of his total equity exposure, he said.
+His Hong Kong portfolio, focused on dividend-yielding shares in mainland companies such as China Shenhua Energy (1088.HK) and Television Broadcasting Ltd (0511.HK), now accounts for roughly 65 percent of his total equity exposure, he said.

 Zhu is not alone.
 A number of measures show mainland money flowing into Hong Kong stocks, in part an unintended consequence of Beijing's extraordinary efforts to prop up its imploding domestic market.